mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 # Reduce Function

-The reduce() method executes a reducer function on each element of the array, resulting in a single output value.
+reduce() takes a reducer callback, runs it on every element, and accumulates the result into a single output value

 **Syntax:**